Let's normalize and befriend it.

 Fear and Anxiety of Giving Birth: Do I Need to get rid of These Feelings?

-I’ve had many pregnant clients ask, “How do I get rid of fear and anxiety about labor?
+Overcoming Fear and Anxiety About Labor I can't tell you how many times I've had anxious clients ask me, “How do I get rid of fear and anxiety about labor?
 If I can’t get past these feelings, it will affect my labor, and things won’t go how I want them to.”

 Birth, Pregnancy, and Postpartum Articles